origin

 Steigler (5)

-planted varieties: Grüner Veltliner, Gelber Muskateller
+Planted varieties: Grüner Veltliner, Gelber Muskateller

-soil: humous loess soil
+Soil: humous loess soil

 The vineyards here create very fresh and fruity wines like Grüner Veltliner or Gelber Muskateller.